hemantasapkota/hemantasapkota.github.io/_src/content/posts/thoughts-on-being-a-freelancer.md

     - "ODesk"
 ---

 The other day I took a few skills tests for Java, Node.JS and IOS Development on [ODesk](http://www.odesk.com), and was surprisingly happy with the results.
-Although, I admit I could've done better with IOS.
+Although, I admit I could've done better with IOS because I took all the tests on the same day.

 ![][1]